PROGRAM ELIGIBILITY CRITERIA

 - Admissions procedures which include an intake process, an emergency intake process, a procedure for referring individuals to a more suitable program, a procedure for the development and maintenance of a waiting list, and a fee

-The WIN Team subscribes to the ASAM criteria as the basis for its admission decisions.
+The WIN subscribes to the ASAM criteria as the basis for its admission decisions.
 Intake documentation must specifically support admission decisions based on these criteria.
-WIN Team’s Substance Abuse Counseling Program will only admit referred patients that meet the admission criteria of the American Society of Addiction Medicine Patient Placement Criteria or other guidelines approved by the Administration.
-Prospective clients who do not meet WIN Team’s eligibility criteria will be referred or recommended to another suitable program.
+WIN’s Substance Abuse Counseling Program will only admit referred patients that meet the admission criteria of the American Society of Addiction Medicine Patient Placement Criteria or other guidelines approved by the Administration.
+Prospective clients who do not meet WIN’s eligibility criteria will be referred or recommended to another suitable program.

-Client Rights, Grievance, and Non-Discrimination – The WIN Team believes that every client deserves the utmost respect at all times.
-WIN Team holds the individual rights of all clients in the highest regard as we strive to provide high quality outpatient substance use disorder services.
-All WIN Team Clients have the following rights:
+Client Rights, Grievance, and Non-Discrimination – WIN believes that every client deserves the utmost respect at all times.
+WIN holds the individual rights of all clients in the highest regard as we strive to provide high quality outpatient substance use disorder services.
+All WIN consumers have the following rights:

 - The right to be treated with dignity, respect, and compassion;